Ponzi scheme mastermind Bernie Madoff dies at 82

 Who do you call about a Ponzi scheme?

-If you believe you are a victim of financial fraud, you should gather all information, checks, and documentation possible and speak with an experienced attorney.
+If you believe you are a victim of financial fraud, you should gather all the information, checks, statements and documentation possible and speak with an experienced attorney.
 You can also contact your state attorney’s office and the Securities and Exchange Commission.

 Is a Ponzi scheme similar to a Pyramid scheme?

 Ponzi schemes and pyramid schemes are similar but different.
 Pyramid schemes promise members financial returns and dividends or services if they recruit other members.
-Members market the scheme in order to grow the different levels of investors which may or may not include the purchase of products or services.
+Members market the scheme in order to grow the different levels of investors, which may or may not include the purchase of products or services.

 A Ponzi scheme does not rely on members to recruit more members.
 Both pyramid and Ponzi schemes rely on new investors to continue the scam.